 Process Simulation

 In the oil & gas production, midstream transport and processing, refinery processing, petrochemicals, and bulk chemicals industry sectors, process simulation is a widely used software application.
 It is employed to optimize process designs and to provide a foundation for the design of key process equipment.
-Today, process simulation is also often deployed to optimize process operations in the face of many challenges, including:
+Today, process simulation is also often deployed as a digital twin, to optimize process operations in the face of many challenges, including:

 • Changing feedstock composition and flowrates